Saturday, May 19, 2012

 Finally I asked “Have you seen the lady and the boy before today?”

-Temitade looked pensive “Yes, some weeks ago” she said slowly “The day you forgot I was staying over”
+Temitade looked pensive “Yes, some weeks ag,o” she said slowly “The day you forgot I was staying over.”

 I smiled wryly; she would never let me forget that.
 On that fateful day, I returned home about 2am and found her asleep in my bed.
 I had forgotten that I invited her to sleep over.
 Instead of calling her father, my perfect and annoying brother to pick her up, my ingenious niece persuaded a carpenter to break down my door.

 “Was that before or after your fight with me?”
-I teased her, knowing full well that the ‘fight’ started three days after the incident
+I teased her, knowing full well that the ‘fight’ started three days after the incident.

-She gave me a superior look and said “I didn’t fight with you, I chose not to speak with you and that was three days after when Uncle Timothy was buried”
+She gave me a superior look and said “I didn’t fight with you, I chose not to speak with you and that was three days after Uncle Timothy was buried”

 A dark look appeared on Temitade’s face as she said the words.
 I thought I could understand why.
 Uncle Timothy’s death had being her first brush with the dark spectral being and even for older folks the experience isn’t easy at all.
 I can still see her pinched face at the funeral when they lifted the coffin lid.
 She looked thoroughly shocked and ran from the room.
 It took a lot of persuasion from her father before she would come out of her room.
 I was surprised that she didn’t speak to me for days.
 I still get uneasy when I think about it.
 Why did she choose not to speak to me?
 I didn’t force her to go for the funeral, matter of fact, her father and I disagreed strongly about her presence at the funeral.
 I felt that he should know better, being a medical doctor and all that.